 Nutrition: 172 calories, 8 g fat, 2 g sat fat, 20 g carbs, 5 g fiber, 13 g sugar, 8 g protein (Calculated with ⅔ cup protein powder)

 With a bounty of benefits like slowing down digestion and helping your skin look younger, we're always looking for more ways to sneak pumpkin into our diets.
-These bars make it super easy to do just that in the form of a delicious guilt-free snack that keeps you full for hours after devouring it.
+These homemade protein bars make it super easy to do just that in the form of a delicious guilt-free snack that keeps you full for hours after devouring it.

 Get the recipe from Nutritionist in the Kitch.

 German Chocolate Protein Bars

 Nutrition: 230 calories, 11 g fat, 29 g carbs, 5 g fiber, 14 g sugars, 8 g protein